Nightingale (film): Plot

 As Peter searches for his espresso machine, he becomes increasingly frustrated and eventually finds it hidden in the attic.
 He shares stories about his military past and a misunderstanding with Edward that needs resolution.
 Peter tries to convince Vickie to send him money for a trip, suggesting they send their mother to visit a friend in Mobile, AL. He receives calls from concerned acquaintances, lies to them, and faces mounting pressure.

 The much-anticipated day of Edward's visit arrives, but Peter grows anxious as he waits for his guest, who is delayed.
-He calls Edward and speaks to Gloria, pretending to be someone else.
+He calls Edward and speaks to his wife Gloria, pretending to be someone else, but Gloria makes it clear that she both knows who Peter is and does not want him to keep harassing her husband.
 Frustrated, Peter loses control, damaging the dining room and revealing his violent tendencies.
 Feeling devastated, he plans to run away with Edward but receives news that shatters his hopes.

 Peter contemplates suicide and prepares a letter to Edward, but upon discovering unopened letters he wrote in the past, he decides against it.
 He consumes a large amount of medication but vomits and fails to end his life by inhaling exhaust fumes.
 The next day, he believes someone tries to break into his house, but there's no evidence of anyone there.
 Peter eats breakfast, closes the mirror, and shares the news of his brother Bobby's death with his viewers.

 It's revealed that Peter has been wearing Bobby's clothes throughout the film.
 Realizing he has lost both Edward and his mother, Peter accepts his fate.
 He receives a call from Vickie, seemingly confesses his mother's death, and prepares for the police's arrival.
 Peter is shown to have his shotgun, though he assures the viewers that the gun is empty and shuts off the camera, recites a verse from Revelations, and waits for the police, apparently resigned to his fate of appearing armed and dangerous.